phenobarbital/NavConfig/README.md

 NavConfig is a configuration tool for getting variables from environment and other sources.
 Is used by Navigator Framework, but is possible to use in other applications as well.

-Navigator NavConfig can load Configuration directives from different sources:
+NavConfig can load Configuration directives from different sources (can be mixed):

 - Environment files (.env)
+- INI files (using configParser)
+- TOML/YAML files
+- REDIS variables
 - Memcached Variables
-- INI files (using configParser)
+- Python files (using settings.py)
-- Redis Server

 The main goal of NavConfig is centralize configuration access in a single and immutable unique point of truth.